The King of Staten Island

 Judy

-Based on the play “End of the rainbow” by Peter Quilter
+written by Tom Edge, based on the stageplay “End of the rainbow” by peter quilter

 A biopic about the incomparable Judy Garland that focuses on her haunted past and how that affected her adult life.
 For a film that begins with “Judy” sparkling like ruby red slippers, this film didn’t deliver much sparkle at all.
 Renee Zellwegger’s performance was incredible and I have nothing but awe for the way that she was able to such a well known legend.
 But the story arc didn’t really go anywhere, and the dialogue was bland and at points was incredibly on the nose.
 Overall, the film was fine, but I wouldn’t pay to go see it in theaters.